 Looking for some creative artist accounts to follow on Instagram?
 Don't worry, we've got you covered!
-This month we chatted with 2D Designer, Blanca Sobrino, who is based in our Manchester studio.
+This month we chatted with 2D Designer, Blanca Sobrino, who

 Can you tell us a little about yourself?

 I consider myself a very lucky person because I've always

 After school, I studied a graphic design degree, a character design masters and different drawing courses in different art schools in Spain.

 I would say that my work is basically a “work in progress”.
 Although I've been drawing for many years

 I don´t feel like my work has any specific characteristics or any concrete style but I'm always trying to add to my work, anything that I learn day-to-day.
 So I would say that

 Your Instagram is full of sketches and observations do you look at these as studies or is it something you do to relax?

 All those sketches and observations are for practice.
 Although I really enjoy doing them I'm the